simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-25
+<br />**Date image released:**  2024-12-26
-<br />**This image is owned by:**
-Jaroslav Fous

-<br />**Title of the image:**  Diamond Dust Sky Eye
+<br />**Title of the image:**  Grand Spiral NGC 5643
-<br />**Description for the image:**  Why is there a huge eye in the sky?
-Diamond dust.
-That is an informal term for small ice crystals that form in the air and flitter to the ground.
-Because these crystals are geometrically shaped, they can together reflect light from the Sun or Moon to your eyes in a systematic way, causing huge halos and unusual arcs to appear.
-And sometimes, together the result can seem like a giant eye looking right back at you.
-In the featured image taken in the Ore Mountains of the Czech Republic last week, a bright Moon rising through ice fog-filled air resulted in many of these magnificent sky illusions to be visible simultaneously.
-Besides Moon dogs, tangent arcs, halos, and a parhelic circle, light pillars above distant lights are visible on the far left, while Jupiter and Mars can be found just inside the bottom of the 22-degree halo.
-Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  Viewed face-on, grand spiral galaxy NGC 5643 has a festive appearance in this colorful cosmic portrait.
+Some 55 million light-years distant, the galaxy extends for over 100,000 light-years, seen within the boundaries of the southern constellation Lupus.
+Its inner 40,000 light-years are shown in sharp detail in this composite of Hubble Space Telescope image data.
+The galaxy's magnificent spiral arms wind from a yellowish central region dominated by light from old stars, while the spiral arms themselves are traced by dust lanes, young blue stars and reddish star forming regions.
+The bright compact core of NGC 5643 is also known as a strong emitter of radio waves and X-rays.
+In fact, NGC 5643 is one of the closest examples of the Seyfert class of active galaxies, where vast amounts of dust and gas are thought to be falling into a central massive black hole.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/IceHalos_Fous_5568.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/Hubble_NGC5643_potw2450a.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).